GODPG/DataMining-Homework5.0/README.md

 ## Introduction

 In the era of information overload, recommender systems are essential for filtering vast amounts of data and offering personalized suggestions to users.
-This report explores two fundamental approaches in building recommender systems: Collaborative Filtering and Content-Based Filtering.
 Using the widely-acknowledged **MovieLens 100k dataset**, this report implements and evaluates the two techniques through the following problems:

 1. **Problem 1:** Identification of the 10 most similar users to User 1 based on cosine similarity, followed by prediction of User 1's rating for Item 508.
 2. **Problem 2:** Construction of user profiles based on centered data, calculation of cosine similarity, and determining which user would be recommended Movie 95.